smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ::wet my appetite::whet my appetite
 ;::won't::will not
 ;::don't::do not
-::due date for::due date of
+;::due date for::due date of
 ::verdant green::verdant
 ;::gonna::going to
 ;::gotta::going to